yuriKhordal/devMine/utilities/README.md

 The module is exported as a single function, that gets a string in JSON format, and returns a table constructed form the values in the string.

 ## deepString.lua
-A function that returns a string represantation of a table in a format similar to JSON.
+A function that returns a string representation of a table in a format similar to JSON.

 ### Usage
 ```lua